 How can you tell for sure that a snake is, in fact, a hairy bush viper?

-Here are a few physical signs that can make you identify the hairy bush viper, also known as the Atheris Hispida.
+Here are a few physical signs that can make you identify this viper, also known as the Atheris Hispida.
 Also, while the blue bush viper is extremely rare to find, it is a rare variety.

 - Dark black and big eyes.

-- Head and entire body covered in scales that look as if they are standing up.
+- A head and entire body covered in scales that look as if they are standing up.

 - Bristle like texture on the skin.

-- The scales, especially on the head and neck, have a darkish colour towards the tip.
+- Scales, especially on the head and neck, have a darkish colour towards the tip.

-- An arboreal and predatory animal that can quietly lie in wait for its prey for long.
+- Are an arboreal and predatory animal that can quietly lie in wait for its prey for long.

 While they are not becoming extinct, deforestation does pose a threat to their preferred living habitat.